-Scientists will tell you that this world really belongs to insects, we’re just sharing it with them.
-And you can test that by sending your kid outside in summer.
+Scientists will tell you that this world really belongs to insects and that we’re just sharing it with them.
+You can soon test that by sending your kids outside in the summer!

-Mosquitoes, flies, gnats, chiggers, ticks — there’s no end of biting bugs out there, but fortunately, there is also a huge variety of repellents.
+Mosquitoes, flies, gnats, chiggers, ticks — there’s no end of biting bugs out there, but fortunately, there’s also a huge variety of repellents.

-Whether you want to go for the power of DEET, or you’d prefer something more natural, we’ve rounded up the best mosquito repellent for kids.
+Whether you want to go for the power of DEET or prefer something more natural, we’ve rounded up what we think are the best mosquito repellents for kids.